How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Addressing gaslighting tactics requires strategic communication to assert your reality and set boundaries.
 Whether responding to a text message or face-to-face in a romantic relationship, here are some phrases that can help when responding to gaslighting:

 It’s important to remember that—you don’t have to prove your reality to anyone.
-If you feel uncomfortable or unsafe, it’s perfectly acceptable to walk away from the conversation or situation.
+If you feel uncomfortable or unsafe, walking away from the conversation or situation is perfectly acceptable.

 Healing after Gaslighting